MSBIDynamics/SE7942_beta_hydroxyaspartate_GEM/README.md

 # Installation

-To run the main analysis, FBA.ipynb, Python 3.10 or higher and Python package manager (pip) are prerequisites:
+To run the main analysis, dFBA.ipynb, Python 3.10 or higher and Python package manager (pip) are prerequisites:

-### 1- Simply run the code, as the first command line in FBA.ipynb includes Install required packages.
+### 1- Simply run the code, as the first command line in dFBA.ipynb includes Install required packages.
 You need to run this first cell including packages only once.

 ### 2- Make a conda environmet with all following requirements: